BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

    for help in UVHM where facing launcher-using enemies is *suuper* deadly.
  * Added in my BL2 Early Bloomer mod to enable all item/weapon types from the very beginning of the game.
+ * Forced some early-game unlocks from Early Bloomer to be active at all times, regardless of whether that option is selected, to prevent early-game enemies from having no equipment.
  * Reorganized the section which disables world weapon/shield drops so that disabling weapons/shields in chests is easily toggleable via a single category.